 It can be easy to forget about your roof since it’s not always visible, but neglecting your roof can lead to major problems throughout the home.
 Here are 10 common roofing problems to look out for.

 Here are the 10 most common problems to be on the lookout for…

-- Trees – Overhanging tree limbs can rub on a roof, abrading the surface of the shingles and wearing away the protective top layer.
-Branches can also fall on the roof creating even more serious damage.
-Tree limbs should be trimmed back away from the roof as much as possible and if a tree is close enough to pose a threat to your home, it should be removed.
+- Trees – Overhanging tree limbs can abrade the surface of the shingles, wear away the protective top layer, or fall on the roof, causing serious damage.
+Trim tree limbs away from the roof and remove any trees that pose a threat to your home.

-- Improperly Installed Flashing – Flashing is what seals the areas where your roof has been penetrated (like vent pipes, sky lights, chimneys and heating and cooling systems.
-When flashing is poorly attached, it can cause open seams and laps and ultimately cause tiles to blow-off.
-Improperly installed flashing can also reduced puncture resistance in your roof.
+- Improperly Installed Flashing – Flashing seals the areas where your roof has been penetrated, and poorly attached flashing can cause open seams and laps, ultimately causing tiles to blow off and reducing puncture resistance.

-- Critters – Small animals, birds and insect can cause a surprising amount of damage.
-It’s best to evict them before they get a foothold.
+- Critters – Small animals, birds, and insects can cause damage to your roof.
+Evict them before they get a foothold.